NIEHS/SmartScope/docs/source/installation/environment.rst

     Useful to change if an instance will only be used as a worker.
     More details coming soon.

+* USE_SSL *Default: false*

+    If set to true, the nginx service will use a different config file to encrypt the connection.
+More setup will have to be done on the nginx service to enable that functionality

+* CONFIG *Default: /opt/config*

+    This will copy the smartscope configuration to a volume area where it can be persistent and edited

+* EXTERNAL_PLUGINS_DIRECTORY *Default /opt/smartscope/external_plugins*

+    The location of the directory where the external plugins are installed.
+It shouldn't need to be changed unless for development purposes.

 * USE_STORAGE *Default: True*

     *options: True|False*